pachadotdev/cpp11armadillo/README.md

 to R using creative ways (i.e., lists).

-Here is an example from those scripts, which creates a list of matrices and a list of vectors:
+Here is an example from those scripts, which creates a list of matrices without and with the use of a wrapper:

 ``` cpp
 list eigen_gen_mat(const doubles_matrix<>& x) {